Smash powers and traces on parametrized spectra: An application of rigidity: The cases of , , and

 \item For $X \in \Osp^c(A \times_B E)$ and $Y \in \Osp^c(E \times_B C)$, the product $X \odot_B Y$ is the action of the multi-span

 \item The associator $\alpha$ is the unique natural isomorphism $(X \odot_B Y) \odot_B Z \cong X \odot_B (Y \odot_B Z)$.
 It exists by identifying both sides with the action of the multi-span

-Since this multi-span is rigid, by \cref{rigidity}, any two functors isomorphic to this action have one and only one isomorphism between them. \item Similarly, the unitors are the unique isomorphisms $U_A \odot_B X \cong X \cong X \odot_B U_C$. \item The shadow $\sh{X}$ is defined by the action of the multi-span
+Since this multi-span is rigid, by \cref{rigidity_2}, any two functors isomorphic to this action have a unique natural isomorphism between them. \item Similarly, the unitors are the unique isomorphisms $U_A \odot_B X \cong X \cong X \odot_B U_C$. \item The shadow $\sh{X}$ is defined to be the action of the multi-span